rertzer/ft_cybersecurity_projects/snow_crash/level05.md

 ## Daily Mail

-- On login we received the followind message: `You have new mail`
+- On login we received the followind message: `You have new mail`.
+- The mail file path is indicated in the `MAIL` env variable.

 ```
 snow_crash git:(snow_crash) ✗ ssh -p6666 level05@127.0.0.1